 - Maintain CUSLAR’s communications presence online and through print media, prioritizing the twice-annual CUSLAR Newsletter.

 - Guide students and community volunteers on independent and collaborative projects and CUSLAR events.

 - Identify and apply for specific community-based and university grants to support CUSLAR programming.

 - Cultivate and maintain relationships with university faculty and departments to enable financial support of the organization and programs.

 - Receive supervision and guidance from the CUSLAR Advisory Board and CTA staff.

-Qualifications: The CUSLAR Coordinator will demonstrate their commitment to CUSLAR’s mission of contributing to peace, justice and mutual understanding in the hemisphere and have strong working knowledge of Latin America and U.S.-Latin American relations.
-Candidates should have leadership, mentoring, communications and language experience and cultural competency.
+Qualifications: The CUSLAR Coordinator will demonstrate their commitment to CUSLAR’s mission of contributing to peace, justice and mutual understanding in the hemisphere and have strong working knowledge of Latin America and U.S.-Latin American historical, political, and social relations.
+Candidates should have leadership, mentoring, communications, and Spanish language fluency and cultural competency.
 Portuguese language experience is a bonus.

 Specific requirements include:

 - Ability to develop and manage multiple high-quality projects and initiatives while maintaining strong relationships with university, local, and international partners

 - Ability to collaborate effectively with diverse groups of people